How do ETFs work?

 ETFs are a popular choice for investors looking for an easy, low-cost way to diversify their portfolio.
-But how exactly do ETFs work and how can you use ETFs to make money?
+But how exactly do ETFs work, what are the different types of ETFs available, and how can you use them to make money?
 Keep reading to find out.

 What is an ETF?